 The solicitation shall specify all contractual insurance requirements.
 By signing and submitting a solicitation response, the contractor is agreeing to the stated insurance requirements.
-A Certificate of Insurance (COI) shall be required upon the successful contractor receiving the Notice of Intent to Award for contracts over \$10,000 and shall be submitted within ten (10) business days from the date of the Notice of Intent to Award.
+A Certificate of Insurance (COI) is required upon the successful contractor receiving the Notice of Intent to Award for contracts determined to be high risk and over \$10,000 and shall be submitted within ten (10) business days from the date of the Notice of Intent to Award.
 If the required documentation is not received from the contractor, in its correct form, within ten (10) business days, the County reserves the right to cancel the Notice of Intent to Award and award the contract to another contractor.